jeremyButtler/freezeTB/README.md

 ### Mac minimap2 from source

-If yo do not want to use the brew install for minimap2 then you can install it from source.
+If you do not want to use the brew install for minimap2 then you can install it from source.
 Linux is very similar, except for x86 CPUs (non-ARM) remove do `make` instead of `make arm_neon=1 aarch64=1`.